-Every year, Poetry Day – költészet napja – takes place in Hungary on April 11.
-This date has been chosen to honour the memory of one of the greatest Hungarian poets: Attila Jozsef, born on that same day exactly 115 years ago.
+Budapest, Hungary – Every year, Poetry Day – költészet napja – is celebrated in Hungary on April 11, a date chosen to honour the memory of one of the country’s greatest poets: Attila József, born on that same day exactly 115 years ago.

-Attila Jozsef was born in 1905 in Ferencváros, a poor district of Budapest.
+Attila József was born in 1905 in Ferencváros, a poor district of Budapest.
 As he wrote in A Dunánál (By the Danube): “My mother was Cumanian, my father half Székely, half Romanian, or perhaps entirely”.
 His father, Áron József, abandoned him, his mother and his two sisters when he was only three years old.
-His mother, Borbála Pőcze, was too poor to bring them up and instead sent him to a foster home in the village of Öcsöd, in the eastern part of Hungary.
+His mother, Borbála Pőcze, was too poor to bring them up and instead sent him to a foster home in the village of Öcsöd, in eastern Hungary.

-He later returned living with his mother, who died in 1919, aged 43.
-Attila József’s teen years overlapped with one of the most tumultuous times in Hungarian modern history, marked by World War I and the 1920 Trianon Treaty, when Hungary lost over one third of its territory, and which remains, to this day, one of the greatest wounds in Hungary’s collective memory.
+He later returned living with his mother, who died in 1919 at the age 43.
+Attila József’s teen years overlapped with one of the most tumultuous times in Hungarian modern history, marked by World War I, and the 1920 Trianon Treaty, when Hungary lost over one third of its territory, and which remains to this day one of the greatest wounds in Hungary’s collective memory.

 Attila József died in 1937, in Balatonszárszó, hit by a train in what appears to have been a suicide.

 Who was Attila József?
 His friend Arthur Koestler, the author of Darkness at Noon, wrote the essay Ein Toter in Budapest (A dead in Budapest), right after his death.